2020 Florida Speedweek – Itinerary

 At night we will again make the short drive to Volusia Speedway for the spectacular WoO Late Models when they take on the half mile of dirt.
 Up to 60 Late Models are expected, plus the big block Modifieds from New York State are also on the card.
 Those UMP Dirt Modifieds have gone and in their place are the beasts from the east.

 Today is the big one.
 The Daytona 500 is launched upon us with all the pomp and ceremony and noise you can imagine.
 This may be the highlight of the trip so far.
 That is if you can forget about the Outlaws on the half mile at Volusia!!

-Like yesterday, we will have you very prominently positioned for this super race up in the Trioval Club on the top most seating possible in the brand new configuration of Daytona Speedway.
+Like yesterday, we will have you very prominently positioned for this super race up in the Trioval Club in top class seating in the brand new configuration of Daytona Speedway.
 It will be a day to remember and we’ll be making a very early start to the track this morning.

 As all keen speedway fans would know, it is important to leave the day after a race free and available in case of a rain out the previous day!!
 Florida is not immune to rain.
 Just witness what happened to us in 2012 when the race finished after midnight on the Tuesday!!
+Juan Pablo Montoya didn’t help things either when he crashed into the Jet Dryer on the back straight.
 So just in case we have to stay over for the completion of a weather delayed Daytona 500, we have allocated today as a spare!
 We’ll either be watching some racing, or saying our farewells to new found friends.